mhagander/varnishlog_exporter/README.md

 (with each having the count of the number of requests matching it).

+### Tracking status codes

+If `-statuscodes` is included on the commandline, per-statuscode statistics are collected.
+These are both collected as a label on `varnish_header_counter`, and as a global metrics with the total number of requests and size.

+### Tracking http versions

+If `-httpversions` is included on the commandline, metrics are collected for http versions.
+This is done by looking at the `ReqProtocol` value in Varnish, and will collect on number of requests and total size of those requests.

 ## Usage

+	-httpversions
+		Include statistics per http version
     -reqheader value
       	Request header to include
     -respheader value
       	Response header to include
+	-statuscodes
+		Include statistics per statuscode
     -varnish.name string
       	Name of varnish instance to connect to.
     -version